digitalutsc/islandora_livingresearchlab-2.x-dev/readme.md

 ## Troubleshooting/Issues
 This is a beta test.
 The module is not meant to be used in a production environment.
 Needs:
--Add self-transform xslt
+-Self-transform xslt may need modification
--protocol ingest to pdf, publication ingest to pdf
+-themes, collection policy, admin page need to be customized

 ## Maintainers